joesasson/voneddie/README.md

 This project aims to automate the process for receiving and fulfilling an EDI order from Von Maur at Marc Joseph New York.

-It is written in Google Apps Script as a Google Sheet add-on utilizing [clasp].
+It is written in Google Apps Script as a Google Sheet add-on utilizing [clasp](https://github.com/google/clasp).

 There is also an excel `.bas` file that was written to automate excel workflow.